National Masculinity Week 2023 will be held October 15-21, 2023.

-Thousands of years of history have defined masculinity.
+Thousands of years of history have defined masculinity, but the future of masculinity is unwritten.

 MO-MEN-TUM: CHANGING THE LANDSCAPE ON MODERN MASCULINITY